beescuit9510/frontend-interview/abc.md

 	we use the function to render a React element into the DOM. it return a reference to the component.
-	If the React element was previously rendered into the container, it will perform an update on i
+	If the React element was previously rendered into the container, it will perform an update on it
 # JSX
 - ##### Whta is JSX?
 	we can define a tree